YinHangCode/homebridge-mi-aqara/README.md

 [BrianHenryIE](https://github.com/BrianHenryIE),
 以及每一位开发者和测试者.

+## FAQ

-**Note: I have only a part of these devices, so some devices don't have tested.
+**Note: I only have a part of these devices, so some devices are not tested.
 If you find bugs, please submit them to [issues](https://github.com/YinHangCode/homebridge-mi-aqara/issues) or QQ Group: [15987618](https://qm.qq.com/cgi-bin/qm/qr?k=ZiAkKhlOCyjpSq94Xb6-MsiKCxLtoDAJ&jump_from=webapi) (~~previous [107927710](//shang.qq.com/wpa/qunwpa?idkey=8b9566598f40dd68412065ada24184ef72c6bddaa11525ca26c4e1536a8f2a3d)~~)